Black and Tans: Name

 The nickname "Black and Tans" arose from the improvised uniforms they initially wore.
 Due to a shortage of RIC uniforms, the new recruits were issued with a mixture of dark RIC tunics and caps, and khaki army trousers.
 Christopher O'Sullivan wrote in the Limerick Echo on 25 March 1920 that, meeting a group of recruits on a train at Limerick Junction, the attire of one reminded him of the Scarteen Hunt, whose "Black and Tans" nickname derived from the colours of its Kerry Beagles.
 Ennis comedian Mike Nono elaborated the joke in Limerick's Theatre Royal, and the nickname soon took hold, persisting even after the men received full RIC uniforms.

-Some sources say the Black and Tans were officially named the "RIC Special Reserve", but this is denied by other sources, which say they were not a separate force but "recruits to the regular RIC" and "enlisted as regular constabulary".
-Canadian historian D. M. Leeson has not found any historical documents that refer to the Black and Tans as the 'Royal Irish Constabulary Special Reserve'.
-He partly blames Wikipedia for promoting this and other misconceptions about the Black and Tans.
+Some modern sources refer to the Black and Tans as the "RIC Special Reserve", such as the Irish police researcher Jim Herlihy.
+However, historians agree that they were not a separate reserve force but "recruits to the regular RIC" and "enlisted as regular constabulary".
+Canadian historian D. M. Leeson and Irish historian Seán William Gannon have not found the name in any historical documents.
+Leeson partly blames Wikipedia for promoting this misnomer.